garethjohnsdesign/frederickpaxton.com/info.md

 layout: info
 ---

-Frederick Paxton is an Emmy-notimated filmmaker and photographer currently based in London.
+Frederick Paxton is an Emmy-nominated filmmaker and photographer currently based in London.
+After graduating with honours from New York’s School of Visual Arts, he quickly established himself and captured a broad body of work.

-Paxton is a London-native who graduated from the School of Visual Arts in New York after studying both film and fine art.

-Quickly establishing himself, he has captured a broad scope of work.
-From Iraq and Syria and the Ukraine to the Central African Republic, Somalia, Afghanistan, and beyond, there is a consistent arc of Paxton’s work: capturing the edges of humanity as seen in areas of difficulty and sharing them, thereby revealing humanity in a deeper and more meaningful way.
+Whether in conflict zones like Iraq, Syria, Ukraine and the Central African Republic or North Korea, Russia and Europe’s periphery, there is a consistent arc of Paxton’s work: capturing the intersections and boundaries that help reveal so much about humanity.

-Nullam quis risus eget urna mollis ornare vel eu leo.
-Cum sociis natoque penatibus et magnis dis parturient montes, nascetur ridiculus mus.
-Donec id elit non mi porta gravida at eget metus.
-Donec id elit non mi porta gravida at eget metus.
-Cras mattis consectetur purus sit amet fermentum.